NoBrainerORM/nobrainer.io/docs/testing.md

 After this is done, you can run the suite with:

 {% highlight ruby %}
-docker-compose up
+docker-compose run --rm gem rspec
 {% endhighlight %}

-Docker Compose will first download the Docker image of RethinkDB and then start the database and run the entire test suite.
+On the first run, Docker Compose will download the Docker image of RethinkDB and then it will start the database and finally run the entire test suite.
-Keep this window open, RethinkDB runs and you'll be able to `exec` in the `gem` container some commands.

 Now change the code as you need and then when you need to run some tests:

 {% highlight ruby %}
-docker-compose exec gem bundle exec rspec <path to your spec file(s)>
+docker-compose run --rm gem rspec <path to your spec file(s)>
 {% endhighlight %}

 ### Cleanup